-The Board of Trustees normally meet 5 times each year however they will meet more regularly should the need arise.
+The Board of Trustees normally meet 5 times each year.
 The Board of Trustees establishes an overall framework for the governance of the Academy Trust and determines membership, terms of reference and procedures of Committees of the Board of Trustees and other groups.
 It receives reports including policies from its Committees for ratification.
 It monitors the activities of the Committees through the minutes of their meetings and through direct reporting from the elected Chair of each Committee.
 The Board of Trustees may from time to time establish working groups to perform specific tasks over a limited timescale.